What is the Truth In Lending Act?

 President George W. Bush signed the Housing and Economic Recovery Act of 2008 into law as a direct response to the housing crisis created by toxic loan sales throughout the early 2000s.
 Included in the bill was the Mortgage Disclosure Improvement Act of 2008.

-This law requires lenders to state whether or not a loan’s interest rate is variable and to provide examples of loan payment totals and interests rates under different, possible percentages.
+This federal law requires lenders to state whether or not a loan’s interest rate is variable and to provide examples of loan payment totals and interests rates under different, possible percentages.

-It also requires lenders to make good faith estimates on interest rates and to disclose significant changes in those rates to consumers in a timely manner.
+It also requires lenders to make good faith estimates on interest rates and disclose significant changes in those rates to consumers in a timely manner.